 But the downside of brunch is the lines.
-And the waiting while your stomach is crying for a morsel of anything that resembles food.
-So, I’ve been bringing brunch inside and staying away from the craziness and the crowds that make up the weekend brunch scene in Hollywood.
-This brunch is inspired by a dish my man likes at a local cafe but I started making it at home so we don’t have to deal with the crowds.
-A few twists and tweaks of my own and it’s a vegetarian hash that’s not quite as greasy as most diner hash, but just as filling and certainly a lot more attractive (I mean, look at those colors!)
+So, we’ve been bringing brunch inside and staying away from the craziness and the crowds that make up the weekend brunch scene in Hollywood.
+This brunch is inspired by a dish at Blu Jam Cafe but we started making this less greasy spoon, more vegetarian-friendly version.

 trimmed and thinly sliced